scazzy/Deliti/README.md

 Code files:
 Project code divided in two parts, PHP server side, and Red5 streaming side

-PHP code to be placed in the AMP server (Apache, Mysql, PHP) web directory.
+* **_php** folder : PHP code to be placed in the AMP server (Apache, Mysql, PHP) web directory.
-Red5 code to be placed in the Red5 server path.
+* **_red5** folder : Red5 code to be placed in the Red5 server path.

 --------------------------------------------------

 This project was developed by @eltonjain in 2010.

+> Note:
-> Note: The PHP version shall be latest with respect to 2010, hence you might need to handle some depreciated methods if faced.
+> - The PHP version shall be latest with respect to 2010, hence you might need to handle some depreciated methods if faced.
-> The developer might need some basic idea of how to use the Red5 server.
+> - The developer might need some basic idea of how to use the Red5 server.
+> - Edit the configs according to your environment, database, and namespaces you create